xuankimtran/docs-1/pages/katalon-analytics/docs/kt-upload-test-mocha.md

 > Notes:
 >
-> You can download [Mocha sample project](https://github.com/katalon-studio-samples/testops-report-sample-js) to upload tests from Mocha.
+> You can download this sample project: [Katalon TestOps JavaScript Reporters](https://github.com/katalon-studio/testops-report-js.git).

 Follow these steps: